Blaster1920/Project-MiniCoffee/README.md

 # Project-MiniCoffee
-To view schematics put the files into a zip and upload it to the EasyEDA online CAD.
+To view schematics download project zip and upload it to the EasyEDA online CAD.